mikepruett3/servicenow-desktop/README.md

 ServiceNow Desktop is a simple Desktop application for ServiceNow, built using [ElectronJS](https://www.electronjs.org).

-## Features (Tray)
+## Features

+- Spell Check
 - Remove Stored URL
 - Control for Hardware Acceleration

 ## Installation

-Dowload the lates [release](https://github.com/mikepruett3/servicenow-desktop/releases) for Windows, Linux and MacOS.
+Dowload the latest [release](https://github.com/mikepruett3/servicenow-desktop/releases) for Windows, Linux and MacOS.

 For Windows... a standard Exectuable is provided, as well as a NuGet package.
 RPM and DEB packages are availbe for Linux Distrubtions (not tested!).